tremor-rs/tremor-rfcs/text/0009-ramp-interface.md

 - circuit breaker control/signals/events
 - support for guaranteed delivery

-These changes to interface trigger a redesign of the current codecs and pre/post processors as they would likely be outside of the scope of a sink or source.
+These interface changes trigger a redesign of the current codecs and pre/post processors as they would likely be outside of the scope of a sink or source.

 # Reference-level explanation